cartantino/AAL-BayesianNetwork/readme.md

    - A bayesan network will be created using Pomegranatelibrary; evaluation of the accuracy of the model created, confusion matrix and metrics

-For every informations about preprocessing or function used to generate the networks look at "Relazione.pdf" or contact us.
+For every informations about preprocessing or function used to generate the networks look at `Relazione.pdf` or contact us.

 ## Contact

 + Amrani Hamza -  h.amrani@campus.unimib.it
 + Brumana Mattia -  m.brumana@campus.unimib.it
 + Carta Costantino -  c.carta4@campus.unimib.it

-+ Università degli Studi di Milano Bicocca